IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Additionally, States need to prevent new forms of discrimination from appearing and  "should also adopt appropriate preventive measures to avoid the emergence of new marginalized groups."[^40] Thus, even in States where no discrimination against men exists, States have an obligation to prevent it from arising.

-#### Condemn Discrimination against men

-States have an obligation to condemn discrimination against men.

-> The first obligation of States parties referred to in the chapeau of article 2 is the obligation to “condemn discrimination against women in all its forms”. ==States parties have an immediate and continuous obligation to condemn discrimination==.
-They are ==obliged to proclaim to their population== and the international community their ==total opposition to all forms of discrimination against women to all levels and branches of Government and their determination to bring about the elimination of discrimination against women==.
-The term “discrimination in all its forms” clearly obligates the State party to be vigilant in condemning all forms of discrimination, ==including forms that are not explicitly mentioned in the Convention== or that may be emerging.
-CEDAW General Recommendation 28 - paragraph 15

 #### Systemic discrimination